 Additionally, SEPs should provide supporting documents on their line of work.

-[For CRG renewal] Applicants# should have currently no outstanding Medisave contributions or be committed to making contributions via a GIRO plan.
+b.
+Have outstanding MediSave contributions but are committed to making contributions via a GIRO# plan.

 # To ensure that they continue to play a role in saving for their healthcare needs, all applicants, including present employees who were previously SEPS, should have no outstanding Medisave contributions to qualify for a renewal of assistance.
 Applicants may visit cpf.gov.sg/SEPHome to check their outstanding MediSave contributions and make payment arrangements.